compose-spec/compose-spec/spec.md

   service: webapp
 ```

-If supported Compose implementations MUST process `extends` in the following way.
+If supported Compose implementations MUST process `extends` in the following way:

-`service` defines the name of the service being referenced as a base, for example `web` or `database`.
+- `service` defines the name of the service being referenced as a base, for example `web` or `database`.
-The `file` is the location of a Compose configuration file defining that service.
+- `file` is the location of a Compose configuration file defining that service.

 #### Restrictions